 SELECT ...
-FOR UPDATE also requires this privilege (besides the
+FOR UPDATE also requires this privilege in addition to the

-To create a foreign key constraint, it is necessary to have this privilege on both the referencing and referenced tables.
+To create a foreign key constraint, you need this privilege on both the referencing and referenced tables.

 Allows the use of the specified package, procedure, or function.
-When applied to a package, allows the use of all of the package’s public procedures, public functions, public variables, records, cursors and other public objects and object types.
-This is the only type of privilege that is applicable to functions, procedures, and packages.
+When applied to a package, allows the use of all of the package’s public procedures, public functions, public variables, records, cursors, and other public objects and object types.
+This is the only type of privilege that applies to functions, procedures, and packages.

 The EDB Postgres Advanced Server syntax for granting the

-EXECUTE privilege is not fully compatible with Oracle databases.
-EDB Postgres Advanced Server requires qualification of the program name by one of the keywords,
+EXECUTE privilege isn't fully compatible with Oracle databases.
+EDB Postgres Advanced Server requires that you qualify the program name with one of the keywords

-IN OUT) argument data types after the function name (including an empty parenthesis if there are no function arguments).
-For procedures, all input argument data types must be specified if the procedure has one or more input arguments.
-In Oracle, function and procedure signatures must be omitted.
-This is due to the fact that all programs share the same namespace in Oracle, whereas functions, procedures, and packages have their own individual namespace in EDB Postgres Advanced Server to allow program name overloading to a certain extent.
+IN OUT) argument data types after the function name, including an empty parenthesis if there are no function arguments.
+For procedures, you must specify all input argument data types if the procedure has any input arguments.
+In Oracle, omit function and procedure signatures.
+All programs share the same namespace in Oracle, whereas functions, procedures, and packages have their own namespaces in EDB Postgres Advanced Server to allow program name overloading to a certain extent.